gpg/gpg4win/doc/README.en.txt

 System requirements
 -------------------

-Gpg4win runs on Windows versions 7 or newer (up to Windows 10).
+Gpg4win runs on Windows versions 7 or newer including Windows Server 2008 and later.
 Both 32 and 64bit systems are supported.
 If you have at least Windows XP, some parts of Gpg4win can be used, but are not officially supported.

-The Outlook plugin GpgOL is compatible with Microsoft Outlook 2010, 2013 and 2016 (both 32 and 64bit) and supports transporting emails via SMTP/IMAP and MS Exchange Server (version 2010 or newer).
+The Outlook plugin GpgOL is compatible with Microsoft Outlook 2010 and later and supports transporting emails via SMTP/IMAP and MS Exchange Server (version 2010 or newer).

 With Gpg4win version 3.1.2 Outlook 2003 and 2007 support was removed for
 security reasons.